PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Integer type
   Type for integer values (whole numbers - positive and negative and zero).
 May be preceded by one or two modifiers - `signed`, `unsigned`, `short`, `long`, `long long`.
 The modifiers may be used on their own, and `int` is implied; but `signed` and `unsigned` may also precede `char`.

+Interface
+  A set of declarations that defines how a part of a program can be accessed.
+The list of public members, and the {term}`friends` of a {term}`class`, that other code may use.
+A class without data members defines a pure interface.
+The protected members provide an additional interface for use by members of derived classes.

+Interface Function
+  A function that can access the representation of a class.

 Iteration
   Iteration means repetition.
 In computing the same set of instructions, possibly with variations in values, often need to be repeated.
 Iteration statements are used to instruct the program to repeat a sequence of statements a variable number of times.